• Skip to main content

 vegan mapo tofu|chinasichuanfood.com

 In recent years, vegan and vegetarian diets have been more and more popular.
-We got lots of restaurant focusing on vegan dishes.
+We got lots of restaurants focusing on vegan dishes.
 Most of them are quite yummy with very little difference from regular dishes with meats.
-Among all of this vegan dishes, I love vegan mapo tofu the best.
+Among all of these vegan dishes, I love vegan mapo tofu the best.
 Traditional mapo tofu calls minced meat (pork or beef) as the main side ingredient to enhance the flavor.
 Tofu itself is quite plain and tasteless.
-But comparing and clash make tofu dishes more interesting than other ingredients.
-First you taste some extremely strong flavors, either hot or savory and then followed with the very faint taste from soy beans.
+But comparing and clashing make tofu dishes more interesting than other ingredients.
+First, you taste some extremely strong flavors, either hot or savory, and then followed by the very faint taste of soybeans.

 vegan mapo tofu|chinasichuanfood.com

-If we skip meat, the dish may seems a little bite plain and that's why I use shiitake mushroom to replace meat.
-Shiitake mushroom is one of the key ingredient for vegan stocks because of the large group of amino acid.
+If we skip meat, the dish may seem a little bite plain and that’s why I use shiitake mushroom to replace meat.
+Shiitake mushroom is one of the key ingredients for vegan stocks because of the large group of amino acids.

 vegan mapo tofu|chinasichuanfood.com

-Usually mapo tofu is cooked with minced pork or sometimes with beef.
-I make this vegetarian version so that the vegetarian foods can also enjoy it.
-However I replace the meat part with chopped shitake mushrooms.
-Why I have to do that?
+Usually, mapo tofu is cooked with minced pork or sometimes with beef.
+I make this vegetarian version so that vegetarian food can also enjoy it.
+However, I replace the meat part with chopped shitake mushrooms.
+Why do I have to do that?
 Here is the story.

 It is recorded that there is a couple who own a restaurant mainly selling vegetarian dishes.
-The wife also the cook gets some pock (麻子in Chinese)on her face.
+The wife, also the cook, gets some pock (麻子in Chinese)on her face.
 Her tofu dishes are quite popular among the guests.
-However some guests told her that they want to eat some meat rather than just tofu.
-So she bought some beef and cut it to granules and adding the beef into her tofu.
+However, some guests told her that they want to eat some meat rather than just tofu.
+So she bought some beef and cut it into granules and added the beef to her tofu.
 Then the tofu dish with beef become more popular and her guests gave the name: Mapo tofu.

 vegan mapo tofu|chinasichuanfood.com